 Automotive Technology Program

-The Automotive Technician program at Delta-Montrose Technical college provides students with the needed skills and knowledge for successful entry into an automotive servicing career.
+The Automotive Technician program at Technical College of the Rockies college provides students with the needed skills and knowledge for successful entry into an automotive servicing career.
 In today’s constantly changing world of automotive technology, there is a continual need for trained, qualified men and women who are capable of diagnosing and repairing the variety of systems that are part of every model car and truck.

 At DMTC, we prepare students to obtain an entry level position in the auto repair industry by teaching automotive theory and operation as well as hands on training in our shop.
 Students will get to observe live repairs by our ASE Master Certified instructors, work on project vehicles, have opportunities to repair his/her own vehicles as it applies to the curriculum, and also perform some live repairs from start to finish including ordering parts, completing repair invoices, and communicating with actual customers.
 We not only teach you how to diagnose and repair cars and light trucks, but our instructors with over 35 years of combined experience will guild you how be professional and successful for a great career working in an industry you love.